sfomuseum/go-sfomuseum-edtf/README.md

 rm -f main
 ```

+Create a standard Go-enabled Lambda function and upload the `server.zip` file as the function code.
+The IAM role used to run the Lambda function does not need any custom permissions beyond the basic permissions needed to execute Lambda functions.

 ###### Environment Variables

+You will need to assign the following environment variables to your Lambda function:

 | Name | Value | Notes |
 | --- | --- | --- |